hanabi/hanabi.github.io/Reference.md

   2) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing something really important, like saving a 5 on chop, giving a *Play Clue* to a card that is about to be discarded, or something along those lines.
 * So, if any of the above two conditions apply, then you have to **wait** and give the player yet another turn to demonstrate whether or not they will blind-play.

+@everyone New conventions:

+### Guide Principle

+* Part of Hanabi involves making sure that if you perform an action, someone else on the team won't discard anything important (*Save Principle*).
+Additionally, part of Hanabi involves accounting for all the possibilities (*Schrödinger's Cat Principle*).
+* Combined, these two principles usually result in players taking the most conservative possible approach, even if a certain action would have a very low risk of losing the game.
+* One *exception* to the above rules is when Bob does not know whether or not a *Finesse* or *Bluff* is occurring.
+For example, in a 3-player game:
+  * No cards are played on the stacks.
+  * Alice clues red to Cathy, touching a red 2 as a *Play Clue*.
+  * Bob does not see any red 1's in anyone else's hand.
+Thus, Bob knows that Alice intends for him to blind-play a card.
+  * From Bob's perspective, it can be either a *Finesse* (on exactly red 1) or a *Bluff* (on the 1 of any of the other suits).
+  * Cathy also has a critical 5 in chop.
+  * If this is a *Finesse*, then Bob will blind-play the red 1, and Cathy will play the red 2.
+If this is the case, Cathy will never be at risk of discarding the 5 and losing the game.
+  * If this is a *Bluff*, then Bob will blind-play some other 1, and Cathy will have nothing to do.
+If this is the case, then Cathy could discard and the team could lose the game.
+  * Should Bob risk blind-playing or should he save the 5?
+* In this example, it follows from *Save Principle* that Bob should "play it safe" and give a *5 Save* to the 5 and *then* try to blind-play the red 1 on the next turn.
+* However, Bob also knows from *Good Lie Principle*, lies have to resolve immediately.
+If Bob saved the 5, and then blind-played on the next turn, and it turned out to be a *Bluff*, then the lie would not have resolved immediately.
+Thus, from *Good Lie Principle*, Bob can assume that this is a *Finesse*.
+* Stated in a different way, Bob has to trust that Alice is successfully "guiding" the rest of the team with the line that she has chosen.
+This means that Bob is going to play exactly red 1 into the red 2.
+Alternatively, it could also be the case that it is a *Bluff*, but Cathy will not discard, and will clue some card in Bob's hand.
+Either way, the 5 will be safe.
+This is called *Guide Principle*.

 ### The Early Game (Intermediate Section)

 * The *Early Game* is introduced in the beginner's document.
 In short: